gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 ### Fluid simulation

 This is an area I've been wanting to explore further for quite some time.
-Still a lot more to explore, but I'm quite happy with what we've been able to show... the current state of it...
+While there's still a lot more to explore for me (hopefully in some not so distant future production...), I'm quite happy with what we've been able to show... the current state of it...

 ### Miscellaneous